-The 2020 Pathway to Excellence & Pathway to Excellence in Long-Term Care Application Manual is now available for purchase.
-This is a revision of both the 2016 Pathway to Excellence and 2017 Pathway to Excellence in Long-Term Care Application manuals.
-The requirements for both designations are included in this one manual.
-There are some new concepts, however, much of the 2020 manual remains similar to the current versions.
-Organizations applying or re-applying for either designation are required to write to the new elements of performance in the 2020 manual beginning with the February 1, 2021 cycle.
+The release of the 2024 Pathway to Excellence & Pathway to Excellence in Long-Term Care Application Standards is scheduled for Fall 2023.
+There will be some new concepts, however, much of the 2024 manual will remain similar to the current version.
+Organizations applying or re-applying for either designation are required to write to the new elements of performance in the 2024 manual beginning with the February 1, 2025 cycle.

 Nurses operate on the front line of health care, dedicating their working lives to protecting, promoting, and improving health care for all.
 To do this to the best of their ability they need to operate in an environment that supports their own needs and promotes high standards.

 The American Nurses Credentialing Center (ANCC) believes every nurse deserves to be working in such an environment.
 The Pathway to Excellence Program® – the premier designation for healthy work environments – recognizes health care organizations that demonstrate a commitment to establishing the foundation of a healthy workplace for staff.

 The ANCC Pathway to Excellence Framework depicts the six standards that are essential elements in developing a positive practice environment for nursing across a variety of healthcare settings including acute care and long-term care.